joalon/triedis/README.md

 ## Usage

 The server is a static binary, run it with `./triedis`.
-For options, use `-h`.

 An example run with netcat against the server: